-Redkite Employment Solicitors provides support and guidance for both directors and employees on various employment issues.
+Redkite employment solicitors provide support and guidance for both directors and employees in Cardiff on a wide range of employment claims.
 These include:

 - Contracts of Employment

 - Long-term absence